JSQLParser/JSqlParser/README.md

 More news can be found here: https://github.com/JSQLParser/JSqlParser/wiki/News.

+## Alternatives to JSqlParser?
+[**General SQL Parser**](http://www.sqlparser.com/gspjava.php?ref=jsqlparser) looks pretty good, with extended SQL syntax (like PL/SQL and T-SQL) and java + .NET APIs.
+The tool is commercial (license available online), with a free download option.

 ## JSqlParser

 JSqlParser is a SQL statement parser.
 It translates SQLs in a traversable hierarchy of Java classes.
 JSqlParser is not limited to one database but provides support for a lot of specials of Oracle, SqlServer, MySQL, PostgreSQL ...
 To name some, it has support for Oracles join syntax using (+), PostgreSQLs cast syntax using ::, relational operators like != and so on.